Analysis | Joe Biden’s victory speech, annotated

 Folks, as I said many times before, I’m Jill’s husband.
 And I would not be here without her love and tireless support of Jill and my son Hunter, and Ashley, my daughter and all our grandchildren and their spouses and all our family.
 They’re my heart.

 Jill is a mom, a military mom, an educator.
 She has dedicated her life to education.
-But teaching isn't just what she does.
-It's who she is.
-For American educators this is a great day for you all.
-You're going to have one of your own in the White House and Jill is going to make a great first lady.
-I'm so proud of her.
+But teaching isn’t just what she does.
+It’s who she is.
+For American educators, this is a great day for you all.
+You’re going to have one of your own in the White House, and Jill is going to make a great first lady.
+I’m so proud of her.

 I’ll have the honor of serving with a fantastic vice president.
 You just heard from Kamala Harris, who makes history as the first woman, first Black woman, the first woman from South Asian descent, the first daughter of immigrants ever elected to this country.
 Don’t tell me it’s not possible in the United States.
 It’s long overdue.